Skip to content

 Credit cards are unsecured debt instruments, due to which the interest rate is higher than the interest rate of secured debt instruments such as loans.
 Unsecured debts tend to be more expensive than secured debts because if the borrower defaults on payments, the lender will be unable to reclaim the due amount.
 A secured credit card differs from a conventional credit card in the aspect that secured credit cards require a fixed deposit as a security.

 A secured credit card comes with a lower interest rate when compared to unsecured credit cards.
 A regular monthly installment is payable against the due amount.
-Secured credit cards work as a safer option for the card issuing companies to offer credit to subprime borrowers or those with no credit history.
-Subprime Borrowers are the individuals representing a higher risk to the lenders due to their bad credit history.
+Secured credit cards work as a safer option for card issuing companies to offer credit to subprime borrowers or those with no credit history.
+Subprime borrowers are individuals who represent a higher risk to lenders due to their bad credit history.

 The credit limit of secured credit cards is linked directly with the fixed deposit amount.
 Banks may provide the applicant with a credit limit based on the deposit amount.
-Higher the deposit amount higher will be the credit limit and vice versa.
+The higher the deposit amount, the higher the credit limit, and vice versa.

-The cardholder would be unable to use his existing secured credit card attached to the fixed deposit once the account matures.
+The cardholder will be unable to use the existing secured credit card attached to the fixed deposit once the account matures.
 In that case, the cardholder would not be able to use his credit card for the transactions, and he may apply for a new credit card with the bank.

 Features of Secured Credit Cards